RomanKosobrodov/mikula/README.md

 ```bash
 mikula configure
 ```
-If you have a AWS S3 account you can provide your access key id, access key and region.
+If you have a AWS S3 account you can provide your access key, secret and region.
 Otherwise, skip these settings.

 ### Build sample gallery